 Botnets are "software robots" controlled by hackers that can be used to spread malware throughout your network via emails from your device.
 They can also be leveraged (along with other people's devices) as part of a distributed denial-of-service (DDoS) attack—the massive cyberattacks that occasionally take down business or government websites.

 Now that you understand the dire importance of cybersecurity for HOAs, which measures can you take to improve?
-Read Part 2 now?for step-by-step instructions on locking down your association’s data, networks, emails, mobile devices, and more.
+In Cybersecurity for HOAs 101: What Your Association Needs to Know - Part 2, you'll find instructions on locking down your association's data, emails, mobile devices, and more.